ch264/WP-GH-actions/README.md

 * Hook into WordPress actions to create admin dashboard menu item
 * Create a button with onClick to POST to GitHub Actions API to re-publish the Gatsby App to AWS/S3
 * Create a personal token in GitHub to use for GitHub Actions API authorization
-* Create zip file of plugin folder, upload to wordpress and activate
+* Create zip file of plugin folder, upload to WordPress and activate

 ## How to install the plugin